hetmanskyi-cloud/AWS/README.md

 - Media files: S3 cross-region replication
 - Configuration: Terraform state in S3 with versioning

-### Monitoring
+## Monitoring and Observability

-- CloudWatch dashboards for key metrics
+- CloudWatch dashboards for EC2, ALB, RDS, ElastiCache, and KMS metrics
 - SNS notifications for alarms
 - CloudTrail for API activity logging
 - ALB Access Logs stored in S3 with region-specific bucket policies:
   - Each AWS region requires specific ELB account IDs in the bucket policy (e.g., 156460612806 for eu-west-1)
   - Proper S3 bucket permissions configured for log delivery
+  - Kinesis Firehose delivery of ALB logs for long-term storage and analytics

 ## Troubleshooting